TeleTech Community Foundation

 Support Boosts Educational Programs in Boston

 The Foundation invested in the education of low-income students attending the Citizen Schools in Boston.
 During the 2012-2013 school year, these investments helped dramatically change the educational trajectories of kindergarten through eighth grade students.
 With the Foundation’s support, the district was able to provide its students with the skills, access, and confidence necessary to set them on a path to future success.
 The Foundation’s investments supported various educational programs, including:

 - The Expanded Learning Time Program.
 This program focuses on developing students’ English Language Arts (ELA) and math skills to drive proficiency and determine future opportunities.

 - College to Career Connections (C3).
 This program brings the students to college campuses so they can begin to explore the opportunities that college offers.
-Students get a chance to sit in on classes, meet with professors, and meet with university students.
+Students get a chance to sit in on classes, meet with professors, and visit with university students.

 - Apprenticeships.
 This program gives students the chance to interact with local professionals within the classroom.
-Last year, the Citizen schools implemented 231 apprenticeships.
+Last year, the Citizen Schools implemented 231 apprenticeships.